Gadag, India: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C, D and M. Be sure to get the right type.
-Most adapters available online are simply plug changers and expect your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types C, D and M. Be careful to get the correct kind.
+Most adapters for sale now are simply plug changers and require your devices to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one is sufficent for most countries.

 Airplane phone mount